CarnetApp/CarnetDocumentation/README.md

 ## Introduction

-Carnet is a complete and rich note taking app for Android and Linux with sync capabilities Be aware that this is still a beta version, I recommend not using Google Drive for now (NextCloud works perfectly)
+Carnet is a complete and rich note taking app for Android and Linux with sync capabilities Be aware that this is still a beta version, I recommend not using Google Drive for now (ownCloud/NextCloud works perfectly)

 Licence : GPLv3